-The information in the audit log is based on the logging performed by PostgreSQL as described in the section “Using CSV-Format Log Output” within Section “Error Reporting and Logging” in the PostgreSQL core documentation, available at:
+The information in the audit log is based on the logging performed by PostgreSQL, as described in "Using CSV-Format Log Output” under “Error Reporting and Logging” in the PostgreSQL core documentation.

 The following table lists the fields in the order they appear in the CSV audit log format.
 The table contains the following information:

 - Field.
-Name of the field as shown in the sample table definition in the PostgreSQL documentation as previously referenced.
+Name of the field as shown in the sample table definition in the PostgreSQL documentation.

-- XML Element/Attribute.
+- XML element/attribute.
 For the XML format, name of the XML element and its attribute (if used), referencing the value.
-Note:

 |Log date/time of the statement.|